 2 – Occlusion

 This is the practice of depriving the muscle of oxygen while it’s doing mechanical work.
 When a muscle is contracted, blood can’t enter the muscle so oxygen isn’t delivered.
-If a muscle never relaxes during a set, then blood will stay outside the muscle, and the muscle will go into an hypoxic state.
+If a muscle never relaxes during a set, then blood will stay outside the muscle, and the muscle will go into a hypoxic state.

 This hypoxic state has been shown to be anabolic as it increases the release of IGF-1, a very anabolic peptide hormone.
-Obviously, occlusion and constant tension training is more easily done during targeted or isolation exercises.
+Obviously, occlusion and constant tension training are more easily done during targeted or isolation exercises.

 3 – Nutrient Uptake